Sister Melanie Maczka

-Sister Melanie Maczka (born 1943) is a member of the Society of Sisters for the Church and founder of Casa ALBA Melanie, a Hispanic resource center for the greater Green Bay area.
+Sister Melanie Maczka (born 1943) is an American nun.
+She is a member of the Society of Sisters for the Church and founder of Casa ALBA Melanie, a Hispanic resource center for the greater Green Bay area.
 She began serving the Hispanic population of Green Bay in 1982 as an associate at St. Willebrord Catholic Parish.

 Casa ALBA Melanie

 In February 2012, after 30 years of serving the Hispanic community of Green Bay, Sister Maczka founded Casa ALBA Melanie to act "as a hub for information and referral, bringing together persons seeking assistance with service providers in the community."
 Casa ALBA resource center sees between 300 and 350 people each month.

 Casa ALBA Melanie's name can be roughly translated from Spanish, with casa meaning "home" and alba meaning "dawn", to represent newness or hope.
 ALBA is also an acronym for Association de Latina Bienestar y Ayuda or Association for Latino Well-Being and Assistance.
 The name Melanie is used in the organization title as a tribute to the organization's first executive director, Sister Melanie Maczka, who continues to serve as director for Casa ALBA.